Wedge - AI Receipt Itemizer

 SOLUTION

-Use Azure AI’s OCR to streamline receipt scanning and thus tracking.
+Use AI vision to streamline receipt scanning and easily share spending.

 ROLES